Open Wednesday-Saturday 10am - 4pm

 The Savannah River Site Museum is dedicated to bringing the stories of Savannah River Site, its scientific and technological role in the Cold War, to life.

-During the Cold War, SRS (known then as the Savannah River Plant) operated as a nuclear materials production facility, producing tritium and plutonium for the hydrogen bomb.
+During the Cold War, the Savannah River Site (known then as the Savannah River Plant) operated as a nuclear materials production facility, producing tritium and plutonium for the hydrogen bomb.

 Savannah River Plant was essential to the national security of the country and serves as the primary producer of nation's tritium.